Qatar and state-sponsored terrorism: Hamas

-Qatar has continuously hosted Hamas politburo since 2012, when Khaled Meshal, Hamas' political leader, fled Syria for Qatar.
-However, Meshal had already found harbor in Qatar in the late 1990s, before he moved to Damascus in 2001.
+Qatar has continuously hosted Hamas politburo since 2012, when Khaled Mashal, Hamas' political leader, fled Syria for Qatar.
+However, Mashal had already found harbor in Qatar in the late 1990s, before he moved to Damascus in 2001.
 Over the past decades, Qatar has also offered shelter to several prominent Hamas affiliates: from Saleh al-Arouri, the founder of Hamas' military wing, Izz ad-Din al-Qassam Brigades, known for his ability to mastermind attacks from abroad who was reportedly hosted by Qatar after leaving Turkey in December 2015, to Husam Badran, the former leader of a Hamas cell and the current media spokesperson for Hamas who instigated several deadly suicide bombings during the Second Intifada and is based in Qatar since 2011.
-Along with Turkey, Qatar was the only country that endorsed Hamas for ousting the Palestinian Authority from the Gaza Strip in 2007.
+Along with Turkey, Qatar was one of only two countries that endorsed Hamas for ousting the Palestinian Authority from the Gaza Strip in 2007.
 Shortly after, Qatar publicly pledged $250 million in aid for Gaza, devastated after the Israeli war, and soon rose as a lead actor in the Palestinian conflict.
-The relation between the Gulf country and the terrorist group was reinforced especially between 2008 and 2009 after several expression of mutual support, and especially after Qatar condemned the Gaza blockade.
+The relation between the Gulf country and the group was reinforced especially between 2008 and 2009 after several expressions of mutual support, and especially after Qatar condemned the Gaza blockade.

 Former Qatari Emir Hamad bin Khalifa al-Thani was the first head of state who visited Gaza after Hamas took power, in 2012.
-On that occasion, the Qatari ruler announced that Qatar would have devolved $400 million for aid and reconstruction works.
+On that occasion, the Qatari ruler announced that Qatar would allocate $400 million for aid and reconstruction works.
 So far, Qatar has disbursed over $1 billion to the rebuilding efforts, thereby ranking as the biggest donor for the Gaza strip.

 However, attempts to smuggle dual-use substances that could be used to produce explosives into Gaza have been detected and reported more and more frequently over the past years, and have raised concerns that foreign aid directed to the Gaza strip may be used by Qatar to finance Hamas.
 On the contrary, Qatar denies these allegations, stating that its policy is to help facilitate constructive engagement between Hamas and the Palestinian Authority.

 In 2004, 2010, 2014, and 2017, the Qatari government introduced new anti-terror laws to combat terrorism, terrorism financing and related crimes.
 In 2019 the Qatari government introduced a new anti-money laundering and counter terror financing laws.

 In July 2017, former CIA director David Petraeus revealed that Qatar has hosted the Hamas leadership at the request of US.

-In 2025, Sheikh Hamad bin Jassim bin Jaber al-Thani (HBJ) was involved in a legal dispute with property investor Paddy McKillen, which led to public protests organized by pro-Israel groups accusing Sheikh HBJ and Qatar of supporting Hamas.
-Sheikh HBJ has consistently denied such accusations, asserting that his investments and business practices are legitimate and are not linked to terrorism.
-The protests, led by Rabbi Pini Dunner and funded by McKillen’s PR firm, were seen by some as part of an ongoing legal strategy rather than a reflection of sheikh HBJ’s actual affiliations or business conduct.
+In 2025, Sheikh Hamad bin Jassim bin Jaber al-Thani (HBJ) was involved in a legal dispute with property investor Paddy McKillen, which led to public protests organized by pro-Israel groups accusing HBJ and Qatar of supporting Hamas.
+HBJ has consistently denied such accusations, asserting that his investments and business practices are legitimate and are not linked to terrorism.
+The protests, led by Rabbi Pini Dunner and funded by McKillen’s PR firm, were seen by some as part of an ongoing legal strategy rather than a reflection of HBJ’s actual affiliations or business conduct.